fcostajr/fcostajr.github.io/_news/en-us/announcement_1.md

 related_posts: false
 ---

 I got an associate professor position at the Universidade Federal da Paraíba!
-I'm soon joining the Functional Analysis group of the Mathematics Department, couldn't be more happy :smile:
+I'm soon joining the Functional Analysis group of the Mathematics Department, couldn't be more happy :smile: :smile: :smile: